 Note that I said 'attempt'...

 An obvious place to start is with the graphics.
-The Wind Waker is widely regarded as one of the best-looking games in the franchise.
+The visual style is indeed the most obvious of Wind Waker's defining traits.
 The game is beautiful; colors are bright, effects are striking, and the environments are detailed.
 Thanks to the graphics, The Wind Waker not only stands out amongst the rest of the Zelda franchise, it is commonly cited as the best-looking Zelda game by fans.
 The Wind Waker may not have had the photo-realistic look of Metroid Prime or Resident Evil 4, but it still managed to showcase what the Gamecube's hardware was capable of in convincing fashion.

 HD or not, this is one of the most gorgeous games in existence.